NUS-CG3207/lab-manuals/lab4/Using_Compiled_Code.md

 OLED_CTRL register functionality is described below.

 OLED_CTRL[3:0] : Change that triggers write.
 We can vary one of them (e.g., column) while keeping the other two the same.
-This can be efficient in some circumstances.
+This can be efficient in some circumstances like  [vector](https://en.m.wikipedia.org/wiki/Vector_graphics) graphics.
 In the example program where a line with a specified colour is drawn, we vary only x (columns).

 * 0x0: vary_pixel_data_mode
 * 0x1: vary_COL_mode (x)